Office of Inclusion and Multicultural Engagement

 The Alternative Service Break (ASB) program is a unique learning experience in which students travel to different region, perform meaningful service, and explore an area’s culture and history.
 During the trips, team members participate in a variety of cultural, educational, recreational and reflective activities to enhance their service experience.
 Teams focus on hunger, poverty, public health awareness, youth education and empowerment, LGBTQIA+, and civil rights and environmental issues.

 Service activities are combined with reflection and education that challenge student to develop the leadership, teamwork and problems solving skills necessary to become real advocates of change.

 IME offers four large-scale celebrations of service each year.
 These volunteer opportunities available to USM students, faculty, and staff and occur at various times during the year.

 The first event is our Golden Eagle Welcome Week (GEWW) Day of Service during our new Eagles first week on campus in late August.
-The second major celebration of service is during the week of Homecoming, during our Homecoming Service Events.
+The second major day of service is during the week of Homecoming, and is known as Coding Toward Community.

 In January, we honor Dr. Martin Luther King, Jr. with the MLK Day of Service as part of the campus wide MLK Celebration and Big Event takes place in March.

 The Big Event is collaborative effort between our office and a committee of campus partners to create a weeklong celebration of service for the Pinebelt.
 Days of Service/ Celebrations of Service (weeklong activities are an opportunity for the campus to come together and build upon the great service performed throughout the year by the USM community.